matchms/matchms/README.rst

        in retrieving information associated with a certain molecule from a database.
    * - InChIKey / InChI key / :code:`INCHIKEY`
-     - An indentifier for molecules.
+     - An identifier for molecules.
 For example, the InChI key for carbon dioxide is :code:`InChIKey=CURLTUGMZLYLDI-UHFFFAOYSA-N` (yes, it includes the substring :code:`InChIKey=`).
    * - MGF File / Mascot Generic Format